schonsnatan/schonsnatan/README.md

 ### Olá!
 Eu sou o Natan Schons 👋

-- 🔭 IT Intern / Kaufmann für Digitalisierungsmanagement
+- 🔭 IT Support Assistant / Kaufmann für Digitalisierungsmanagement
 - 📖 Developing mastery in Data Science, BI, AI, ML, Database and programming, mainly using Python, Power BI and MySQL
 - 📫 Contact me by e-mail: natanschonsoficial@gmail.com
 - 🚀 A young man interested in the incredible magical world of technology!